Hockey players confident of Pro League victory due to cancellations

 “It is of course disappointing that it is not possible to play all matches,” said FIH director Thierry Weil.
 “However, we were able to complete two-thirds of the program, which is a great achievement given the extremely difficult conditions we find ourselves in.”

 From June 4 to 13, the European titles will be contested in Amsterdam.
-The European Championship is used by Dutch hockey teams to prepare for the Olympic Games in Tokyo.
+The European Championship serves Dutch hockey teams in preparation for the Tokyo Olympics.